Sylvester's sequence: Divisibility and factorizations

-Much remains unknown about the factorization of the numbers in the Sylvester's sequence.
+Much remains unknown about the factorization of the numbers in Sylvester's sequence.
 For instance, it is not known if all numbers in the sequence are squarefree, although all the known terms are.

 As Vardi (1991) describes, it is easy to determine which Sylvester number (if any) a given prime p divides: simply compute the recurrence defining the numbers modulo p until finding either a number that is congruent to zero (mod p) or finding a repeated modulus.
 Using this technique he found that 1166 out of the first three million primes are divisors of Sylvester numbers, and that none of these primes has a square that divides a Sylvester number.

-The set of primes which can occur as factors of Sylvester numbers is of density zero in the set of all primes: indeed, the number of such primes less than x is $O(\pi(x) / \log\log\log x)$.
+The set of primes that can occur as factors of Sylvester numbers is of density zero in the set of all primes: indeed, the number of such primes less than x is $O(\pi(x) / \log\log\log x)$.

-The following table shows known factorizations of these numbers (except the first four, which are all prime):
+The following table shows known factorizations of these numbers (except s0 ... s3, which are all prime):

 As is customary, Pn and Cn denote prime numbers and unfactored composite numbers n digits long.